Skip to Content

 • Cut the jelly into square cubes by making cross cuts.

-• With chia seeds: to eat this jelly with chia seeds, soak chia seeds in water for 10-15 minutes so that the seeds absorb water and form the mucilage around the seeds.
+• Serve With chia seeds: to eat this jelly with chia seeds, soak chia seeds in water for 10-15 minutes so that the seeds absorb water and form the mucilage around the seeds.

 • Mix a desired amount of sugar with chia seeds water, then add black grass jelly and its juice in.
 Serve in a high ball glass, or you can try decorating it as a fine dining dessert like the image below.